So you are in a relationship with an INFP! Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 9. Be willing to pass on some social invitations to spend some quiet time alone with your INFP.

-10. Appreciate your INFP’s originality and make an effort to put it into words to make sure they know you appreciate them.
+10. Appreciate your INFP’s originality and make an effort to put it into words to make sure they know you recognize their uniqueness.

 11. Avoid criticism and be diplomatic instead.